mahadSiad3/SBA-308A-JavaScript-Web-Application/README.md

 # SBA-308A-JavaScript-Web-Application
 # Dynamically populated dropdowns for:
-# Anime genres
+ Anime genres
-# Seasons and years
+Seasons and years
-# Number of recommendations
+ Number of recommendations
-# Filters anime by genre, season, and year
+ Filters anime by genre, season, and year
 # Displays a randomized selection of non-repeating anime
-# Shows anime images and titles
+# Shows anime images and titles with the My anime list users score/rating